Do you want to speed up your manifesting efforts today and achieve your dreams faster?

 L. K. Knost

-The topic of self-care and self-healing is a whole post on its own, but it is worth mentioning that self-care, healing, and nurturing ourselves is paramount to success.
+The topic of self-care and self-healing is a whole post on its own (see our 30-page guide: 13 indispensable self-healing tools), but it is worth mentioning that self-care, healing, and nurturing ourselves is paramount to success.

 The better you feel, the more you will be at the vibrational level of all the good things you want in your life.